Bonding

 How to begin

 You can begin by placing the two rabbit pens/enclosures side by side but not close enough for them to be able to touch.
 By doing this, they will begin to get used to each others scents and presence.
 If your rabbits are free range, you can divide their room or space with a double layer of baby gates or X-pens (allowing a small space in between so they cannot touch).
 You can allow separate times out of their pens but be sure they cannot bite each other through the bars.
 You can also begin to switch litter boxes.
 We recommend this for 2-3 weeks.
 Switching pens/enclosures and litter boxes will help decrease territoriality.
+Each step for bonding should take at least a few weeks, and you should only move onto the next step when both rabbits are showing positive signs.

 Introductions